AJGreaves/familyhub/README.md

 - [AutoPrefixer](https://autoprefixer.github.io/)
     - The project used **AutoPrefixer** to make sure all css prefixes were the most up to date versions.
 - https://gijgo.com/ date and time pickers
+- pylint-flask to fix pylint issues in vscode

 ## Testing